jamietre/IQObjectMapper/README.md

 #### Lower level access ###

-It's easy to use the internal structures to provide easy reflections access and take advantage of IQObjectMappers caching and data translation capabilities.
-The IClassInfo object provides a useful subset of information that the .NET reflection objects provide, and provides consistent access to fields, properties, and anonymous types.
+It's easy to use the internal structures to provide easy reflection access and take advantage of IQObjectMapper's caching and data translation capabilities.
+The `IClassInfo` object provides a useful subset of information that the .NET reflection objects provide, and provides a consistent, unified API for accessing fields, properties, and anonymous type properties.

 Each class is mapped the first time it's accessed and the metadata cached in memory.
 Fast, typed access methods are used for fields and properties.
 Performance is about 2x the cost of a direct property access, which should be plenty fast for just about anything.
 When using wrapper data structures this may be worse (e.g. the Dictionary wrapper is about 14x).
 Bear in mind that even at 14x as long as a direct property access, we're still talking about several thousand operations per *millisecond* or several million per second on typical hardware.
 This should not in any way impact an application's performance.

-But if performance close to native is needed, you can still access the delegates directly with little difficulty:
+Get the metadata object about each class:

     IClassInfo info = GetClassInfo(newClass);